Counselling Forms

 SUBMIT A RELEASE OF PATIENT INFORMATION FORM BY FAX, MAIL, or EMAIL

-- Hand-draw signatures are required.
+- Hand-drawn signatures are required.

 - Typed signatures will not be accepted.